ERC-BPGC/ERC-hackathon-2024/ROS_Setup.md

 Instructions to setup your environment is divided into following broad sections:

-1. Setting up the environment itself (Installing Ubuntu 22 or equivalent)
+1. Setting up the environment itself (installing Ubuntu 22 or equivalent)
 2. Setting up ROS2 (we recommend using Humble)
 3. Setting up Turtlebot3 and its other packages

-===

-## Setting up Your environemnt
+## Setting up Your environment

-#### Recommended
+### Recommended

-We recommend to use Ubuntu 22 - you do not need to remove Windows.
+We recommend using **Ubuntu 22** - you do not need to remove Windows.
 You can dual boot Ubuntu 22.04 by [following these instructions](https://www.xda-developers.com/dual-boot-windows-11-linux/).
 You can download the Ubuntu 22 Desktop image from [here](https://releases.ubuntu.com/jammy/).

-#### Altenative (using Windows Sunsystem for Linux)
+### Alternative (using Windows Subsystem for Linux)

-This approach uses [Windows Subsystem for Linux](https://learn.microsoft.com/en-us/windows/wsl/about) to run any Linux distro on your windows machine itself.
+This approach uses [Windows Subsystem for Linux](https://learn.microsoft.com/en-us/windows/wsl/about) to run any Linux distro on your Windows machine itself.

-Open Powershell on your windows machine and run
+Open PowerShell on your Windows machine and run
 ```
 dism.exe /online /enable-feature /featurename:Microsoft-Windows-Subsystem-Linux /all /norestart
 ```

-To determine if WSL 2 is enabled on your machine using both PowerShell and the DISM command, follow these steps:

 Open PowerShell with administrative privileges.
 Enter the following command and press Enter: